** If you would like to report a spill, please contact AK Spill Response **

 - Railroad yards

 The process of cleaning up a brownfield site can be a long one, and it needs community support as well as funding sources.
 The typical process begins with spreading awareness of brownfields and contamination, taking an inventory of contaminated lands, prioritizing sites and beginning the cleanup process.
 During this process, there will be site assessment and testing to ensure proper cleanup is complete.
 The final process is reuse and redevelopment.

 For more information about Brownfields in Alaska, visit the Alaska Department of Environmental Conservation.

 For information about the EPA's Brownfield program and contaminated sites, visit the EPA.

-The Public Record is an interactive map that contains information about contaminated sites and what kind of action has been done on these sites.
-Information found on the Public Record is from Alaska DEC Contaminated Sites Database.
+The Public Record contains information about contaminated sites and what kind of action has been done on these sites.
+Information found in the public record is from the Alaska DEC Contaminated Sites Database.